rbong/vim-flog/EXAMPLES.md

 ## Checking Out a Branch

-1. Launch the graph with `:Flog` (if this runs slowly for you, see [FAQ](FAQ.md)).
+1. Open the git branch graph with `:Flog` (if this runs slowly for you, see [FAQ](FAQ.md)).
-2. Make sure your commit is in the graph by pressing `a` to toggle showing all commits.
+2. Make sure your commit is in the git branch graph by pressing `a` to toggle showing all commits.
 3. Navigate to your branch.
 There are a couple ways to do this:
   - Use builtin Vim navigation like `/`, `j`, `k`, etc.
   - Use `]r`/`[r` to jump between commits with refs.